iaroslav-dzh/iaroslav-dzh/README.md

 1. product analytics
 2. antifraud analytics<br>

+But I don't strictly limit myself to these two areas.<br>

 For now I have my first and only analytics project.
 It's a bank transactions simulator.
 It generates synthetic dataset of legal and fraudulent transactions and writes it to a file.
 You have a look at it in `fraud_txns_simulator` repo.